-When it comes to reviewing the best bass headphones, then we mean serious business that produces the deepest earth shattering bass that’ll make your head spin by wearing the one of best bass headphone from given list.
-For those heads (bass heads) out there looking for the best headphones that’ll literally redefine music as we know it, your search for best bass headphones is now complete the moment you stumbled upon this detailed article.
-This in-depth review is meant for serious audiophiles who wanna take their listening experience to a new earth-shattering level of enjoyment; you will not find headphones made for the mass market or mainstream branded headphones here.
-Instead, what we offer in this headphone’s review is nothing but an in-depth buyer’s guide/review of top 10 best bass headphones ever manufactured – and we would like to share our joy of these discoveries with you as fellow bass heads.
+When it comes to reviewing the bass headphones, then we mean serious business that produces the deepest earth shattering bass that’ll make your head spin by wearing the one of best bass headphone from given list.
+For those heads (bass heads) out there looking for the best headphones that’ll literally redefine music.
+This in-depth review is meant for serious audiophiles who wanna take their listening experience to a new earth-shattering level of enjoyment.
+And what we offer in this headphone’s review is nothing but an in-depth review of top 10 best bass headphones ever manufactured.

 Two types of headphones:

 What are on-ear headphones?
 On-ear headphones are more compact than over-ear designs.
 They’ve smaller ear cups that rest on the ears and also slightly less bass.

 Who should buy on-ear headphones?
 Listeners who want a decently comfortable fit in a more compact design.